What is the Best Home Insulation?

 The siding of a home provides an admirable and necessary layer of insulation.
-If your home has brick siding, and it’s in need of repair, it’s important to know that you have options.
+If your home has brick siding and needs repair, it’s essential to know that you have options.

 Which Home Insulation is Best?

 The best insulation options for an attic are cellulose, fiberglass, and open-cell spray foam.
 Open-cell spray foam insulation is an air barrier that creates a seal against air movement.
-This type of insulation is distributed through a spray that delivers insulation that can expand up to 100 times its original size.
+Applications distribute this insulation type through a spray that delivers insulation that can expand up to 100 times its original size.
 It can fill every single crevice in an attic.
 The principle ingredients are water-blown and organic chemical compounds, which make this type of insulation environmentally safe.
 Cellulose has the longest track record, as it is the oldest type of insulation material.
-It can be used for the attic and other areas of the home.
-Fiberglass, as previously discussed, consists of extremely fine glass fibers.
+It works best for the attic and other areas of the home.
+Fiberglass, as previously discussed, consists of excellent glass fibers.

 Home Insulation for Walls

-Homes that were built before the 1970s and even into the 1980s do not have insulated walls unless a retrofit project has already resolved this issue.
+Homes built pre-1970s through the 1980s rarely have insulated walls unless a retrofit project has already resolved this issue.
 Uninsulated closed walls, particularly in harsh climates, can result in high energy costs and discomfort.
 Many contractors suggest injection foam insulation for wall insulation projects.
-This is because it resists mold and mildew better than loose-fill, batt, or roll fiberglass.
+Foam insulation is essential because it resists mold and mildew better than loose-fill, batt, or roll fiberglass.
 Unlike blown-in cellulose, the strong expansion properties associated with foam insulation mean that it can force its way into difficult to reach areas.
-These areas include wire, boxes, protruding nails and screws, and other spaces that are hung up with gravity-fed cellulose.
+These areas include wire, boxes, protruding nails, and screws, and other spaces hung up with gravity-fed cellulose.

 Home Insulation Foam vs Fiberglass

 Good insulation maintains the desired temperature in your home or business and increases energy efficiency.
-While spray foam is a relatively new method of insulation, it’s become a favorite for contractors and homeowners alike due to its ability to seal off small crevices.
-Additionally, spray foam insulation does not break down as easily as fiberglass insulation, making it last longer.
+While spray foam is a relatively new insulation method, it’s become a favorite for contractors and homeowners alike due to its ability to seal off small crevices.
+Additionally, spray foam insulation does not break down as quickly as fiberglass insulation, making it last longer.
 On the downside, spray foam insulation is more considerably more expensive than fiberglass insulation.
 Spray foam insulation is usually three times more expensive than fiberglass insulation.

 Home Insulation Basics

-In order to maximize the effect of insulation, homeowners are encouraged to consider an insulation strategy.
+Homeowners are encouraged to consider an insulation strategy for maximized performance.
 With lowered utility bills being the goal, homeowners should consider the following strategic advice.
-The three important considerations for insulation are:
+The three essential considerations for insulation are: